-At the Icahn Institute for Genomics and Multiscale Biology, we are developing the next-generation of software tools, experimental technologies, and animal models to deepen our understanding of the role of microbiota in human health.
+At the Icahn Institute for Data Science and Genomic Technology, we are developing the next-generation of software tools, experimental technologies, and animal models to deepen our understanding of the role of microbiota in human health.

 The microbes that live in and on our bodies––known as our microbiota––affect our health in many ways.
 Our microbiota mostly influence our intestines, where they are so abundant that they create one of the densest ecosystems on the planet.
 Our intestines harbor a few hundred species of bacteria.
 These species remain stably colonized in our intestines for much of our adult lives.